FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * https://career.guru99.com/top-34-ruby-on-rail-interview-questions/

 [[↑] Back to top](#ruby-on-rails)
 ### Explain how you define Instance Variable, Global Variable and Class Variable in Ruby?
-(Mid)

 * Ruby Instance variable begins with — **@**
 * Ruby Class variables begin with — **@@**